Postgres Aggregate Functions You Must Know

 Interview Question Date: November 2020

-Write a query that calculates the difference between the highest salaries found in the marketing and engineering departments.
+Calculates the difference between the highest salaries in the marketing and engineering departments.
 Output just the absolute difference in salaries.

 Link to the question: https://platform.stratascratch.com/coding/10308-salaries-differences